caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ##### hash

-Marks a field to be replaced with the first 4 bytes of the SHA-256 hash of the value at encoding time.
+Marks a field to be replaced with the first 4 bytes (8 hex characters) of the SHA-256 hash of the value at encoding time.
+If the field is a string array (e.g. HTTP headers), each value in the array is hashed.

 Useful to obscure the value if it's sensitive, while being able to notice whether each request had a different value.

 ```caddy-d
 <field> hash